hashsequence/Linux-Job-Worker/README.md

 Though the use of a database to store persistant data would be ideal, I will be instead storing the outputs and error outputs into logs stored on the file system of the linux worker.
 The logs will be generated at start time with the foldername \<uuid\>-\<startTimeStamp\>
 The client can query the server to see what is running to determine what can be killed and a query a list of jobs that were executed, or the client can store response data from server.
-I'll be using a self-implemented DataStore to store in memory data to manage jobs ran by server.
+I'll be using a self-implemented Data Store to store in memory data to manage jobs ran by server.

 #### Scale
 The scope of this project would only deal with a single linux worker server interfacing with multiple clients